cue-lang/proposal/designs/modules/2450-supply-chain-security.md

 associating some secret or public key with a given domain owner.
-Although a new domain owner technically has control over the domain, the central registry would deny their upload because they are unable to prove ownership of the same key.
+Although a new domain owner technically has control over the domain, the central registry would not allow them to publish because they are unable to prove ownership of the same key.
 As with all key-based attestation, we would need to support key rotation too.